cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 1. Choose the **+ 1 optional field available**.
 1. Opt for **Asset** in the dialog.
 1. Click on **Apply changes** to confirm the changes.
-1. Pick an **asset** from the list to narrow down the trigger events and filter for findings that are associated with any pentest of the selected asset.
+1. Pick an **Asset** from the list to narrow down the trigger events and filter for findings that are associated with any pentest of the selected asset.

    ![Discard pentest filter](/integrations/Jira-Cloud-migration-filter-by-asset-1.png "Discard pentest filter")